Constants in C

 char and assigning a character constant

-'a' to it (don’t worry too much about the syntax right now, the next chapter discusses variables in detail) .
+'a' to it (don't worry too much about the syntax right now, in the next chapter we will discuss variables in detail).
 Although it might appear that we are assigning

 'a' to variable

 'a' i.e 97.
-Here is the little secret C treats characters as small integers, so characters actually have
+Here is the little secret - In C, characters are treated as small integers, so they actually have

 int type rather than the

 char type.
 A

 signed char has range -127 to 128, while an

 String constants consist of zero or more characters enclosed in double quotes (

 "").
 At the end of the string, the null character i.e